danielbui12/danielbui12/src/assets/data/how-to-decode-ethereum-transaction-part-1.md

 ## 3. Conclusion

-In this blog, I’ve walked you through the process of decoding Ethereum transaction log data using the ethers library1.
-I’ve shared two effective methods to parse this data: one using the ethers.utils.Interface class and the other using the ethers.utils.defaultAbiCoder function.
+In this first section of blog "How to decode Ethereum transaction, I’ve walked you through the process of decoding Ethereum transaction log data using the ethers library with `Interface`.
 I’ve also provided some practical examples of code and their corresponding outputs for each method.
 Decoding Ethereum transaction log data is a powerful tool for gaining insights into blockchain activities and interacting with smart contracts.
 I hope you found this guide helpful and informative.
 Happy coding!

-Don't forget to follow for more!
+Don't forget to follow for more useful content 🎁!